 Spider plants are an easy-to-care-for indoor plant that can be seen in almost any household.
 They have long, spindly leaves (arguably where they get their name) and make beautiful plants for hanging pots or ones set on their own plant stand.
 One of the more perplexing features of the spider plant, however, can be the spiderettes.
 It’s hard to immediately know how to grow spider plants from cuttings, and the spiderettes are the key.
+So read on to learn about the proper ways to propagate spider plants.

 The big question when any spider plant owner sees the babies hanging off the parent plant: Should I cut them off?
 Well, that depends.
 If you aren’t interested in propagating new spider plants, or if you want your parent plant to direct its energy solely toward its own growth, then yes.
 Cut them off and dispose of them as you see fit.